ataniz/bitcoin-privacy-curriculum/4-is_bitcoin_private.md

 ```
 This section analyses patential identifiers and information users leak as they interact with the bitcoin network, mainly thorugh wallet and node behavior.
-It also introduces meatspace, non-blockcahin, dimenstion of the problem for example KYC and custodial scenarios, blockexplorers etc
+It also introduces meatspace, non-blockcahin, dimenstion of the problem for example KYC and custodial scenarios, blockexplorers, online unit conversion etc

 ```
 # Is Bitcoin Private?